Reviews You Can Rely On

 The Lodge 3.2 Quart Cast Iron Combo Cooker stands out from the competition as a non-traditional cookware set – or at least, non-traditional compared to modern designs.
 This heavy-duty cast iron cookware is perfect for the foodie on the go who wants to prepare gourmet meals at their campsite.
 It's a naturally non-stick option with regular seasoning, avoiding any PFOA and PTFE-based coatings altogether.
 You can use this versatile set as two individual pans to cook up full-skillet breakfasts or combine them to create a Dutch oven, which is perfect for slow-cooking meats or baking over the campfire.

 Perhaps the biggest drawback to this cookware set is the overall weight compared to more conventional options.
-At 12.3 pounds, this is by far the heaviest cookware set that we tested – obviously, this heavyweight set is designed for the savvy car camper.
+At 12.3 pounds, this is by far the heaviest cookware set that we tested – you won't be lugging this into the backcountry.
+You won't want to drag these cast iron pieces far from the car.
 With only two skillets, it is more of a foundation for your car camping kitchen rather than a complete, all-inclusive set.
 If you're looking for more of a one-stop shop, the Stanley Even-Heat Camp Pro is a better option, though it is still missing necessary serving ware.
 Whether you're cooking over a stove, on the grill, or over the campfire, the Lodge Combo Cooker is our top choice for travelers who want to cook like they would in their home kitchens.

 Read more: Lodge 3.2 Quart Cast Iron Combo Cooker review